KazyYoda/Microbiome-Analysis-in-R/6_Unsupervised analysis/README.md

-# 🔬 Microbiome-Metabolite Multi-Omics Integration using Multiple Factor Analysis (MFA)
+# Microbiome-Metabolite Multi-Omics Integration using Multiple Factor Analysis (MFA)

-**Author:** Lucky
-**Date:** July 2025

-This repository performs integrative analysis of gut microbiota (genus-level) and metabolomics data (positive and negative ions) using Multiple Factor Analysis (MFA).
-The goal is to uncover shared structures and group differences (e.g., BMI categories) across datasets in a single reduced dimensional space.
+This script performs integrative analysis of gut microbiota (genus-level) and metabolomics data (positive and negative ions) using Multiple Factor Analysis (MFA).
+The goal is to uncover shared structures and group differences (e.g., BMI categories) across datasets in a reduced dimensional space.

 ---